Skip to main content

 Recent posts

-Airdate: May 28, 2025 Julie Rose: What do you do when the thing that you built your life around goes away?
-Greta Morgan: In a way, it felt like I was dying because the version of who I had been, the way I showed up in the world, the way I earned my living, the way I received love, it was my main offering to the world.
-Julie Rose: Hey, it's Julie.
+Airdate: July 16, 2025 Julie Rose: What is the most uncomfortable question you have ever asked someone?
+Heidi Yewman: It felt like I was asking this really personal question, right, like, "Hey, how much money do you make?"
+Or something that was totally inappropriate, and that's how it felt inside.
+Julie Rose: Hey there, it's Julie.
 Welcome to Uncomfy, a show about sticking with moments that challenge us even when they're uncomfortable.
 And you're probably wondering, "Why would anyone choose to be uncomfortable?"
-But I know from personal experience, and you probably do too, that sometimes a little discomfort has benefits if we can manage to stay open and curious about it.
-And that's what we're here to explore, so let's get Uncomfy.
-Greta Morgan got her first record deal when she was sixteen with her band The Hush Sound.
-She's a singer, songwriter, plays a bunch of instruments, including guitar and keyboards.
-Her solo project,...
+But I know from personal experience, and you probably do too, that sometimes a little discomfort has benefits if we can stay open and curious about it.
+And that is what we're here to explore, so let's get Uncomfy.
+Heidi Yewman is with me.
+She's an author, a documentarian, and a gun safety advocate.
+Her upcoming memoir is called "Dumb Girl: A Journey From Childhood Abuse to Gun Control Advocacy."
+I'm so excit...